computology/packagecloud-maven-importer/README.md

 ## Code of Conduct

-Everyone interacting in this project's, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/packagecloud-maven-importer/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in this project's issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/packagecloud-maven-importer/blob/master/CODE_OF_CONDUCT.md).

 ## Copyright